jkowens/magento-jobqueue/README.md

     $job->setName('Order# 12345')
 	    ->enqueue();

 Name is used to identify the job in backend, so be descriptive!
-The enqueue method can take two optional parameters a string for queue name and timestamp to specify a time to run the job.
+The enqueue method can take two optional parameters, a string for queue name and timestamp to specify a time to run the job.

+The job can also be attempted immediately.
+If it fails it is added to the default queue for retry.

+    $job = Mage::getModel('bar/order_job');
+    $job->setName('Order# 12345')
+      ->performImmediate();

+To have the job put on a queue other than the default one, performImmediate takes a string value for the name of the retry queue.

 ###Running Jobs